-- Paper products and cardboard with food oil on them (e.g. pizza boxes).
+- Paper products with food oil (e.g. pizza boxes).

-What will happen to the waste I put in my FOGO bin?
+What will happen to the waste I put in my FOGO green-top bin?

 Everything that you put in your FOGO bin will be composted, so if it won’t rot or decompose it shouldn’t go in.
 If it didn’t live or grow, it’s not FOGO.

-Please don’t put these items in your lime green lid FOGO bin:
+Please don’t put these items in your FOGO green-top bin: